 Just as we hit the grass, we’re human again.
 Sara’s head is in my lap.
 Her short brown curls fall in tangles just above her shoulders and her brown eyes that are usually so bright have become dull and glassy.
 Her entire face is blank, completely devoid of any emotion.
-In an attempt to jolt her out of whatever trance she’s in, I place my hand on her arm, intending to shake her awake, but I quickly pull my hand away in shock and pain.
+In an attempt to jolt her out of whatever trance she’s in, I place my hand on her arm, intending to shake her awake even though I know in my heart she’s not sleeping, but I quickly pull my hand away in shock and pain.

 Sara’s skin is as cold as ice, colder if that’s possible.
-It hurts to even touch her, and then it dawns on me that she’s dead.
-I should have known just by looking at her, but I didn’t want to accept it.
-Then, as soon as the realization sets in, before I can cry or scream or even do anything at all, I wake up.
+It hurts to even touch her, and then the dread sets in as I’m forced to come to terms with the fact that she’s dead.
+I knew just by looking at her, but I didn’t want to accept it.
+Then, as soon as the realization sets in, before I can cry or scream or even do anything at all to mourn the loss of my friend, I wake up.

 When it happens, I try and tell myself that it’s just a dream, that Sara’s fine.
-If I wanted to, I could call her and she’d pick up no problem even though she’d hate me for waking her up, but the idea doesn’t help.
-Even after my peptalks, I’m always still uneasy.
+If I wanted to, I could call her and she’d pick up no problem even though she’d give me hell for waking her up, but the idea doesn’t help.
+All the reassurances in the world can’t take away my feeling of uneasiness.
 I know subconsciously that she’s alive, but dream Sara’s lifeless expression stays with me long after I’ve woken up.

 “Maggie?”
 A voice I recognize calls my name and then just as my vision comes back into focus a hand waves in front of my face.